 Well, in this season where many of us are on the cusp of paying our taxes, or have just done so, if this is not a feel good quote, I don’t know what is.
 It lightens the gloom from our lighter wallets and skinnier bank accounts.
 After you have filed your income tax refund, please be sure to take a few moments and bask in the warm glow of happiness that you should be feeling for having done something moral and worthwhile.

 I teach pricing and marketing to MBA students at Rice University.
-My forthcoming book is How to Make Good Pricing Decisions: A Guide for Managers and Entrepreneurs.
+My forthcoming book is How to Price Effectively: A Guide for Managers & Entrepreneurs.
 You can find more information about me on my website or follow me on LinkedIn, Facebook, or Twitter @ud.